Bread and Roses: Lawrence textile strike

-The children of Lawrence textile strikers, who were sent to New York City for temporary care, march with banners in solidarity with the textile strikers back in Massachusetts.
+The children of Lawrence textile strikers, who were sent to New York City for temporary care, march with banners in solidarity with their parents back in Massachusetts, 1911.

 The first publication of Oppenheim's poem in book form was in the 1915 labor anthology The Cry for Justice: An Anthology of the Literature of Social Protest by Upton Sinclair.
 This time the poem had the new attribution and rephrased slogan: "In a parade of strikers of Lawrence, Mass., some young girls carried a banner inscribed, 'We want Bread, and Roses too!.
 The Lawrence textile strike, which lasted from January to March 1912, united dozens of immigrant communities under the leadership of the Industrial Workers of the World, and was led to a large extent by women.
 The Women's Trade Union League of Boston also became partially involved in the strike, and set up a relief station, which provided food.

 The Women's Trade Union League of Boston had, however, only limited involvement in the strike, since it was affiliated with the American Federation of Labor (AFL), which did not endorse the strike.
-This restraint on involvement in the strike caused a number of Boston League members to resign.
+This restraint on involvement caused a number of Boston League members to resign.
 One critic of the AFL's failure to endorse the strike stated: "To me, many of the people in the AFL seem to be selfish, reactionary and remote from the struggle for bread and liberty of the unskilled workers..."
-Although popular telling of the strike includes signs being carried by women reading "We want bread, but we want roses, too!", a number of historians are of the opinion that this account is ahistorical.
+Although popular telling of the strike includes signs being carried by women reading "We want bread, but we want roses, too!," a number of historians are of the opinion that this account is ahistorical.

+The strike, as well as the poem and song, inspired the Bread and Roses Heritage Festival, an annual festival held on Labor Day in Lawrence, Massachusetts.